2022 Houston Astros season: September

 On September 9, center fielder Chas McCormick homered and drove in three runs to lead the Astros to a 4–3 win, backing Lance McCullers Jr. (3–1) in his longest outing of the season with seven innings.
 Closer Ryan Pressly, in a return from the injured list, allowed a solo home run in the ninth inning to Taylor Ward before ending the game to earn his 26th save.
 Mike Trout homered for a sixth game in a row on September 10 as the Angels handed the Astros a 6–1 loss.
 Astros starter José Urquidy (13-6) was ambushed for a career high-tying six runs with ten hits over five innings.
-Five Astros home runs powered 12–3 win in the series finale on September 11, including from Dubón (5), Alex Bregman (21), Mancini (17), Yordan Álvarez (32), and Kyle Tucker (25).
-Bregman's home run was his fourth career grand slam to give the Astros the lead for good. Álvarez reached base four times total.
-José Altuve collected three hits and two runs scored for his 12th three-hit game of the season.
+Five Astros home runs powered 12–3 win in the series finale on September 11, including from Dubón (5), Alex Bregman (21), Mancini (17), Yordan Alvarez (32), and Kyle Tucker (25).
+Bregman's home run was his fourth career grand slam to give the Astros the lead for good.
+Alvarez reached base four times total.
+Jose Altuve collected three hits and two runs scored for his 12th three-hit game of the season.
 Starter Luis García (12–8) won after allowing three runs on eight hits and in five innings on 88 pitches, striking out four.